OUR POSITIONS

 AWLQ only supports training techniques using positive reinforcement – praise, positive touch and food rewards.

-AWLQ does not support the use of terminal surgery and euthanasia of healthy animals in veterinary surgery training at university vet schools.
+AWLQ does not support the use of terminal surgery and euthanasia of healthy animals in veterinary surgery training at University Veterinary Schools.
 Based on our beliefs in respect for life, fairness, and integrity, we believe that this practice shows a lack of respect for animals’ lives, is not fair to the animals, and is not consistent with generally held views in Australian society on our responsibility to care for animals.

-Vets can be well-trained without using terminal surgery on live animals, or the bodies of abandoned animals from pounds and shelters and racing establishments.
-The majority of academic studies of vet student performance using humane teaching methods have shown that humane teaching methods are at least equivalent to, or superior to, methods which harm animals.
+Veterinarians can be well-trained without using terminal surgery on live animals, or the bodies of abandoned animals from pounds, shelters and racing establishments.
+The majority of academic studies of veterinary student performance using humane teaching methods have shown that humane teaching methods are at least equivalent to, or superior to, methods which harm animals.
 Humane teaching methods include the use of surgical simulators to ensure basic skills are mastered before students are exposed to real animals.
-Body donation programs can be introduced to allow people to donate the bodies of their animals if they are euthanased at vet surgeries due to severe suffering.
+Body Donation Programs can be introduced to allow people to donate the bodies of their animals if they are euthanased at veterinary surgeries due to severe suffering.
 Collaborative arrangements can also be made with pounds and shelters to work with veterinarians to gain experience in desexing or surgical operations to heal injured or sick stray and abandoned animals.

-The current use of abandoned animals from pounds and shelters desensitises vets by exposing them to the killing of healthy dogs.
-Compassion, and an understanding of the veterinary role in reducing overpopulation and irresponsible ownership is more likely to be developed if all veterinary students are required to do work experience for several weeks in shelters and pounds, treating abandoned animals and reducing overpopulation through becoming skilled in early age desexing.
+The current use of abandoned animals from pounds and shelters desensitises veterinarians by exposing them to the killing of healthy dogs.
+Compassion, and an understanding of the Veterinary Role in reducing overpopulation and irresponsible ownership is more likely to be developed if all veterinary students are required to do work experience for several weeks in shelters and pounds, treating abandoned animals and reducing overpopulation through becoming skilled in early age desexing.

 The compulsory Australian Code of Practice for the Care and Use of Animals for Scientific Purposes 7th Edition states that: “Animals are not to be used for teaching activities unless there are no suitable alternatives to achieving all of the educational objectives”.
 P.45